DangSage/ZorbGame/README.md

 # Zorb Game Project - Applying C++ Principles

 ## Overview
-The Zorb Game Project is a personal endeavor aimed at applying fundamental principles of C++ programming to develop a text-based game.
-As a learning project, it incorporates key concepts such as object-oriented programming (OOP), classes, functions, and modular code organization.
+The Zorb Game Project is a personal endeavor aimed at applying fundamental principles of C++ programming to develop a text-based terminal game.
+This will incorporate key concepts in object-oriented programming (OOP) including classes, functions, and modular code organization.

-## Project Overview
-The goal of this project is to create a text-based Alien Cat Army Rogue-Like using the fundamental principles of the C++ programming language.
-In this game, players will take control of a group of alien cat Zorb objects and engage in battles to absorb the power of other Zorbs.
-It's a clash of Alien Cats vs. Alien Cats in a short-sequence terminal game.

 ## Principles Applied
 ### 1. Object-Oriented Programming (OOP)